-Don’t get me wrong, I always ordered popcorn and candy too, but nachos are where it’s at!
+I am a sucker for nachos when I go to the movies.
+And movie theaters know how to make tasty treats.
+Don’t get me wrong, I always order popcorn and candy too, but nachos are where it’s at!

 Crunchy, cheesy, and they serve it in those handy dandy cups:)